Georgia's James Cook, Dalvin's younger brother, is a versatile threat in his own right

 Ex-Gopher Faalele aiming high

 Former Gophers offensive tackle Daniel Faalele will only do the bench press Friday among on-field workouts.
-Faalele, who said he measured 6-feet-8-inches tall and 385 pounds, was "banged up" during the Senior Bowl but expects to be healthy enough to participate in the Gophers pro day this month.
-The hulking Australian-born tackle wants to continue his ascension after just five years playing football.
+Faalele, who said he measured 6-8 and 385 pounds, was "banged up" during the Senior Bowl but expects to be healthy enough to participate in the Gophers pro day this month.
+The hulking Australian-born tackle wants to continue his ascension after only five years of playing football.

 "I look at [the Chiefs'] Orlando Brown, and how we have similar size and how he uses his strength to his advantage," Faalele said. "[The 49ers'] Trent Williams, how he plays aggressive.
 I want to mirror that in my game.
 [The Cowboys'] Tyron Smith, how technical he is."